ridvikpal/CarCartAPI/README.md

 * New `state`
 * New `zip`

-Then, CarCostAPI will update the matching entry and also return the updated `CarData` object for your reference.
+Then, CarCartAPI will update the matching entry and also return the updated `CarData` object for your reference.

 #### Example

 Assume you wanted to update the price for your 2011 Lexus IS250 you put on sale in the `POST` example with `id = 32568`.
-You can simply send a `PUT` request to http://localhost:8080/carcostapi/update_car?id=32568&price=10000.
+You can simply send a `PUT` request to http://localhost:8080/carcartapi/update_car?id=32568&price=10000.
 This will then update the entry and return the following `CarData` object:

 ```json